 PRIVACY STATEMENT FOR THE GENERATION €URO WEBSITE

-All personal data provided by participants will be processed in accordance with EU and Portuguese data protection laws, in particular Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and subsequent legislation implementing these legal instruments.
+All personal data provided by participants will be processed in accordance with EU and Portuguese data protection laws, in particular Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and subsequent legislation implementing these legal instruments (General Data Protection Regulation).

 Such duty to inform explains the rationale behind why your personal data are collected and processed, their purposes and how you may exercise your rights in accordance with the legislation on data protection.

-Those who wish to enter the competition have to be over the age of 16 and must fill in the registration form on the Generation €uro website (www.generationeuro.eu).
-All the participants’ data will be added to a database.
-All personal data are collected and processed for the purposes of managing the competition, accessing competition-related information, ranking the participants, awarding the prizes and contacting and providing the participants with relevant information.
+Those who wish to enter the competition have to be over the age of 13 and must fill in the registration form on the Generation €uro website (www.generationeuro.eu).
+All the participants’ data will be added to a database managed by the Banco de Portugal.
+All personal data are collected and processed for the purposes of managing the competition, ranking the participants, awarding the prizes at national competition level and contacting and providing the participants with relevant information in the context of the competition.

 By entering their personal data, participants consent to the publication of the name of the winning team and the names of its members on the websites of the ECB and/or national central banks and/or to their announcement at public events.